 Bureau of Indian Standards Act, 2016 (BIS Act)

 The BIS Act has established a national standard body, the Bureau of Indian Standards (BIS) as the national standards body of India.
 The BIS is responsible for assessing and maintaining standards for quality assurance of goods, articles, processes, and systems (Indian Standards).
 The BIS makes it mandatory for goods that conform to the Indian Standards to be marked/labelled with a "Standard Mark".
 Under the terms of the BIS Act, the government is empowered to issue directives that certain goods will compulsorily have to meet the Indian Standards and have the Standard Mark labelled on them if this is considered necessary for the public interest; the protection of human, animal or plant health; the safety of the environment; the prevention of unfair trade practices; or national security.

 Indian Contract Act, 1872 (ICA) and the Sale of Goods Act, 1930 (SGA)

 The contractual law governing the sale of goods in India is based on the SGA and the ICA (which are the general legislation governing contractual obligations between parties).
 The SGA contains provisions which impose implied conditions on buyers such that:

 If these implied conditions are breached, the buyer of the goods has a right to sue the seller in a civil court.

 Indian Penal Code, 1860 (IPC)

-In addition, there is certain sector-specific legislation which is applicable to certain kinds of products.
-These include the following.
+In addition, there is certain sector-specific legislation, which is applicable to certain kinds of products.
+Examples are set out below.